I was raised by my parents to question authority and follow my natural curiosity about the world.

 This mindset served me well in my philosophy studies and my experience in both the corporate and startup worlds and has fundamentally shaped my worldview.

 Now, as a leader, I’m always looking for better ways to motivate my team to question authority and find things out for themselves.
 I think everyone should have the right to ask questions and get an answer - whether it’s one they’d like to hear or not.

 That’s why I hate top-down management.

 It kills curiosity and ownership.
 It’s outdated.
+It pushes employees to leave (more on that in our ebook, below).
 Most importantly, it doesn’t work.

 In this blog post, I’ll explain why, and what we do instead at 360Learning.

 I’ve experienced top-down management firsthand at corporate banks.
 I know how much I hated it, and how much better things can be.
 On top of growing my own company, I’ve had a front-row seat for the stories of fellow founders and CEOs.
 I’ve seen what worked and what didn’t.

 I’m not here just to advocate my way of management.
 Instead, I want to share a framework to help other founders and leaders let go of control, trust their employees, and have more fun doing what they love.